vasilakisfil/rails5_api_tutorial/README.md

 For that we will use [FlexiblePermissions](https://github.com/vasilakisfil/flexible-permissions) a gem that works on top of `Pundit`.
-Basically the idea is that apart from telling controller if this user is allowed to have access or not, you also embedd the type of access: which attributes the user has access.
+Basically the idea is that apart from telling controller if this user is allowed to have access or not, you also embed the type of access: which attributes the user has access.
 You can also specify the defaults (which is a subset of the permitted attributes) if the user is not requesting specific fields.
 So, first let's specify the permission classes for `User` roles: